Project Details

 - Fan retention post-event

-The CRM manages operations while the mobile app activates that data for attendees.
+The CRM manages operations while the mobile app makes that data available for attendees.
 Organizers using our CRM drive fans to the app for information, while app users discover more events and stay engaged with the platform.

 User Flows & UX Frameworks